 Rome is an open-air museum.
 Its monuments, squares, and buildings give us the dimension of what was one of the greatest empires in the world, connecting Europe, Africa, and Asia.
 To visit these places is to experience one of the most important chapters in the history of humanity.

 But visiting Rome is not only a trip to the past.
 It is an adventure through the flavors of one of the most appreciated cuisines in the world.
-From classic pastas to contemporary dishes, one can eat very well in the Italian capital.
-To make the most of your trip and enjoy the best of Italian culture, you should plan a Rome itinerary from 3 to 5 days, and for that, we’ve prepared this essential list of things to do in Rome for your first time in the city.
+From classic pasta to contemporary dishes, one can eat very well in the Italian capital.
+To make the most of your trip and enjoy the best of Italian culture, you should plan a Rome itinerary for 3 to 5 days, and for that, we’ve prepared this essential list of things to do in Rome for your first time in the city.

 Eat like a Roman in Osterias and Trattorias